-Mike Okonkwo National Essay competition kicks off entries
+Mike Okonkwo National Essay Competition kicks off entries

-The entries for the 19th Mike Okonkwo National Essay Competition for Secondary School Students have been flagged-off.
+The Mike Okonkwo National Essay Competition for Secondary School Students has kicked off entries for the 19th edition of the national essay competition for all secondary school students across all government approved schools.

 The topic for this year’s competition is “Nigeria’s Pathways: Diagnosis and the Prescriptions.”